lyellread/cs427-final-project/documentation/4-key-generation.md

   }
 \end{center}

+The $\subname{KeyGen}$ function makes use of the primitives:

+- $\sig{PBKDF2}$: Password-Based Key Derivation Function which uses several operations to derive keys from password values.
+This ensures that the computational requirements of brute forcing the password are more significant than simply hashing the master password.
+This function is implemented in [Primitives] and described further in [Password-Based Key Derivation Function].
+- $\sig{Enc}_{\text{CTR}}$: Counter (CTR) block cipher mode encryption with 128-bit key and 128-bit block cipher $\sig{F}_{\subname{AES-128}}$.
+This block cipher mode is implemented in [Primitives] and described in more depth in [Block Cipher Mode].
+The choice to use AES-128 as our Block Cipher is discussed in [Block Cipher].
+- $\sig{GetTag}_{\text{ECBC}}$: ECBC MAC, described further in [Message Authentication Code] and implemented in [Primitives].

+The $\subname{GetKeys}$ function makes use of the primitives:

+- $\sig{PBKDF2}$: Password-Based Key Derivation Function which uses several operations to derive keys from password values.
+This ensures that the computational requirements of brute forcing the password are more significant than simply hashing the master password.
+This function is implemented in [Primitives] and described further in [Password-Based Key Derivation Function].
+- $\sig{Dec}_{\text{CTR}}$: Counter (CTR) block cipher mode decryption with 128-bit key and 128-bit block cipher $\sig{F}_{\subname{AES-128}}$.
+This block cipher mode is implemented in [Primitives] and described in more depth in [Block Cipher Mode].
+The choice to use AES-128 as our Block Cipher is discussed in [Block Cipher].
+- $\sig{CheckTag}_{\text{ECBC}}$: ECBC MAC Check, described further in [Message Authentication Code] and implemented in [Primitives].

 ## Security Proof and Reasoning

-Under the following assertions, we can conclude that $\subname{KeyGen}$ is secure against chosen ciphertexts (in this case keyfiles), and the best attack against this scheme is to brute force the password.
-Brute-forcing the password depends on the length and complexity of the password.
+Under the following assertions, we can conclude that $\lib{KeyGen}$'s functions $\subname{KeyGen}$ and $\subname{GetKeys}$ are secure against chosen ciphertexts (in this case keyfiles).
+Additionally, we conclude that the best attack against this scheme is to brute force the master password.
+Brute-forcing the password depends on the length and complexity of the password, however it is significantly hindered by the use of $\sig{PBKDF2}$ which exponentially raises the computational cost associated with brute forcing the master password.
+Another brute-force approach that an attacker might apply is to brute force the three 128-bit keys that encrypt and tag the stored keyfile at rest.
+Doing this requires brute forcing 384 bits of security.

+### Two Sets of Keys

+$\subname{KeyGen}$ makes use of two sets of three keys:

+- The user's keys: $(k_{\text{stream}}, k_{\text{mac1}}, k_{\text{mac2}})$
+- The master-password-based keys: $(k_{\text{stream-pass}}, k_{\text{mac1-pass}}, k_{\text{mac2-pass}})$

+The usage of these keys is demonstrated in detail in the implementation of library $\lib{KeyGen}$, in [Formal Scheme Definition].
+The master-password-based keys are generated from the password the user supplies, and are used ephemerally to decrypt the keyfile in which the user's keys reside.
+These keys are then returned to be used for encryption and decryption.
+Using these three extra keys for master-password-based keyfile encryption, we are able to also use ECBC MAC on the keyfile, which permits us to claim Chosen Ciphertext Attack security against the keyfile itself.

 ### $\subname{KeyGen}$

-We assert that $\lib{KeyGen}$'s $\subname{KeyGen}$ is secure, based on the following reasoning.
+We find it reasonable to conclude that $\lib{KeyGen}$'s $\subname{KeyGen}$ is secure, based on the following assertions about it's component parts.

 - Assertion: $\sig{PBKDF2}$ is secure given that the underlying PRF ($\sig{F}_{\text{AES-128}}$) is a secure PRF.
 This means that it is hard for an attacker to determine the output keys without knowledge of the user's master password.
 - Assertion: $\sig{KeyGen}$ supplies keys that are uniformly sampled from random, and are therefore unpredictable, and suitable for use as keys.